kauri-io/Content/Outlines/ens-beginners-guide.md

 // load web3 library
 const Web3 = require('web3');

-// connect to an Infura endpoint to connect to Ethereum
+// connect to an Infura endpoint to connect to Ethereum (passed as Environment Variable)
 // feel free to use your own mainnet node const web3 = new Web3(process.env.INFURA_URL);
 ```